 After they were seared nicely, we moved them over to the Meadow Creek PR42 Pig Roaster with custom extended legs.
 This cooker was fired with 30 pounds of charcoal and ran at 350–400 degrees F with the drip pan in place for indirect heat.

-Once these magnificent steaks reached finished temperature (around medium or medium rare), we plated them with tongs and served them.
+Once these magnificent steaks reached finished temperature (around medium or medium rare), we plated and served them.
 Each steak was at least two servings.

 I don’t have a picture of the entire meal, but it was truly memorable.
-Besides the tomahawk steaks, we had cowboy steaks and alligator fritters (more on those in an upcoming post).
+Besides the tomahawk steaks, we had cowboy steaks and alligator fritters.
 The ladies served us mashed potatoes, steamed carrots, lettuce salad, and homemade bread.
 For dessert, we had fruit salad, a New Orleans style bread pudding with rum sauce tweaked and perfected by Melvin’s daughter, and coffee.

 If you’re interested in cooking tomahawk steak in your backyard, chances are you won’t be filling an entire BBQ42 like we did.
 Here are some tips for cooking tomahawk steak on your own grill: